Powering the shipping industry with hydrogen –

 The regulatory regime for hydrogen is evolving, and as the fuel gains more traction, the regulations will become more specific and firmed-up in future.
 The key item that will require much more detailed examination at the hands of Class/Statutory authorities will be the gas systems and associated safety risks of a hydrogen-powered vessel.

 To summarize, hydrogen carries immense potential to become the fuel of the future and power the shipping industry to a cleaner version of itself.
-However, the challenges of its low volumetric density (which threatens cargo space), higher costs, and nascent refueling infrastructure & regulatory regime will be challenges to be overcome along the way.
+However, the challenges of its low volumetric density (which threatens cargo space), higher costs, and nascent refueling infrastructure & regulatory regime will need to be overcome along the way.

 A 3d view of a hydrogen powered vessel with deck mounted storage tanks